ryoko7/tidey/README.md

 *according to a list of kpop and jpop artists **requires a subscription with your chosen provider AND adherence to their Terms of Service

+For the safety of this project, no service or trademark is named.

 This project is for educational uses only!
 Check applicable regional or national laws before using this.

 **No warranty, guarantee or assistance** is given or will be given.